johnmillerATcodemag-com/Zeus.People/.github/instructions/new.instruction.md

 * Workflow implementations must be shown to work before merging to main

 - Implement automated testing for all new features and bug fixes.
 This includes unit tests, integration tests, and end-to-end tests to ensure comprehensive coverage and prevent regressions.

+## cqrs-architecture

+### Documentation
+- Overview of CQRS principles and patterns
+- Explanation of command and query responsibilities
+- Guidelines for implementing CQRS in the application
+- Update mermaid architecture diagrams with any infrastructure, architecture, or business rule changes